wanoz/PanML/README.md

 ## Goal
-This is a module to make data analysis and code development in generative ML experimentation more accessible and useful.
+This module aims to make data analysis and code development in generative ML experimentation more accessible and useful.

 ## Installation
 ```